Ground Ivy Herb Use, A Beneficial Nuisance?

 Gather leaves, flowers and stems year round.
 Can be dried for later herbal use.

 Ground Ivy Herb Recipes

-Spring Tonic: Steep 2 tsp. of fresh or dried herb in 1 cup water for 10 min. flavor with peppermint or honey to taste take in ? cup doses twice a day.
+Spring Tonic: Steep 2 tsp. of fresh or dried herb in 1 cup water for 10 min. flavor with peppermint or honey to taste take in half cup doses twice a day.

 Colds and flu: Express fresh juice with press.
 Take in 1 tsp. doses 3 times a day, 1/2 tsp. for children.
 Use 2 or 3 drops in nose twice a day for sinusitis.